Learn how to season this Southern kitchen staple in five easy steps.

-Your trusty cast-iron skillet will eventually lose its sheen and, as a result, its super nonstick powers.
+Your trusty cast-iron skillet will eventually lose its sheen and, as a result, its super non-stick powers.
 Bringing back its luster and protecting it from rusting is as easy as a scrub, oil, and bake.
 Here's how to season your cast-iron skillet.

-How To Season Your Cast-iron Skillet in Five Steps
+How To Season Your Cast-Iron Skillet:

 - Scrub skillet well in hot soapy water.